 (e)

-The Town Meeting shall be the Annual Town Meeting or Special Town Meeting.
-Town Meeting action may be subject to referenda pursuant to the provisions of the Connecticut General Statutes except the Annual Town Meeting.
+Town Meeting action may be subject to referenda pursuant to the provisions of the Connecticut General Statutes.

 (f)

-The Quorum necessary to transact business at the Annual Town Meeting or Special Town Meeting shall be fifty (50) persons qualified to vote at the meeting.
-At a duly called Special Town Meeting, the moderator may adjourn the meeting if a quorum is not present, and a majority of the Board of Selectmen may thereafter meet and replace the quorum of fifty (50) people and transact the business on the call.
-The purpose of this section is to permit the orderly process of business upon matters technically requiring Special Town Meeting action, but practically proving of insufficient public interest to obtain a quorum.
-Prior to transacting the business of any Special Town Meeting pursuant to the provisions of this section, the Board of Selectmen shall determine by resolution that the failure of the Special Town Meeting to obtain a quorum was not due to inclement weather.
+The Quorum necessary to transact business at a Town Meeting shall be fifty (50) persons qualified to vote at the meeting.
+At a duly called Town Meeting, the moderator may adjourn the meeting if a quorum is not present, and a majority of the Board of Selectmen may thereafter meet and replace the quorum of fifty (50) people and transact the business on the call.
+The purpose of this section is to permit the orderly process of business upon matters technically requiring Town Meeting action, but practically proving of insufficient public interest to obtain a quorum.
+Prior to transacting the business of any Special Town Meeting pursuant to the provisions of this section, the Board of Selectmen shall determine by resolution that the failure of the Town Meeting to obtain a quorum was not due to inclement weather.

 (g)